tito-spadini/titocaco.github.io/index.md

 Hello!
 My name is Tito Spadini and I was born in 1989 at São Paulo, SP, Brazil.

-I am currently pursuiting my Masters Degree in Information Engineering at _Signals & Systems Lab_ from Universidade Federal do ABC.
+I am currently pursuing a Master's Degree in Information Engineering at _Signals & Systems Lab_ from Universidade Federal do ABC.

 Meanwhile, I work on several side projects which I choose to do because I believe that all scientists, on principle, should use their own knowledge to contribute to society, preferably by communicating with people outside the academic environment.
 These side projects are: a Podcast, a Medium blog, YouTube channel, multiple Facebooks pages, and some keynotes that I organize from time to time; all about **STEM** (**S**cience, **T**echnology, **E**ngineering & **M**athematics) and Education.